 Provoke thought

-At the heart of controversy is opinion.
+At the heart of the controversy is opinion.
 We all have them.
 And when we experience something that aligns with our personal values, we get very excited.
 It creates a pack mentality while simultaneously validating our own thoughts.
 When controversial ads offer this type of reinforcement, viewers are not only smugly nodding with approval, they’re also eager to spread the word.
 The converse works well too.
 Out of disapproval, they’re also fueled to make their stance clear to everyone they know and their mothers.

-In Equinox’s “Commit to Something” campaign, they released a series of images which dealt head-on with cultural issues as well as lifestyle choices.
+In Equinox’s “Commit to Something” campaign, they released a series of images that dealt head-on with cultural issues as well as lifestyle choices.
 For instance, one photo featured a woman breastfeeding in public while another included a muscular man bathing shamelessly in cash.
 Ultimately, Equinox achieved 735 million earned media impressions (or the equivalent of a $70 million spend).
 Not to mention, they saw an 81% increase in sales leads.

 (Photo credit: Steven Klein)